-The song is suitable for people, especially for the teeangers, whose self-esteem practically doesn’t exist.
+The song is suitable for people, especially for teenagers, whose self-esteem practically doesn’t exist.
 The song is empowering, questioning and is absolutely haunting.
-I am glad that at 17, Billie is able to put so many musical recipe to the table by her music.
+I am glad that at 17, Billie is able to put so many musical recipes to the table by her music.

 I give ‘you should see me in a crown’ by Billie Eilish a decent 06/10 in the Lyrics Review category.

 If you do not want to miss any beat drops in the song, you might want to use a great headphone with three levels of world-class noise cancellation in any environment.